 Our first Elevating Entrepreneurs competition was planned for the end of April 2020.
 When the pandemic hit, we needed to figure out a way to still have the competition without hosting it on campus.
 We contacted our local entrepreneurs slated to be the judges and reformatted it to be a Zoom competition.
 The students submitted their feasibility study, business plan and financial plan to our Canvas learning management system and then we gave the judges access to the documents.
 The students then met the judges on Zoom for Q&A while the general college and public watched from the virtual audience.
 It exceeded my expectations.

 In 2021, we again hosted the event on Zoom, learning from our first event and tweaking things to make it an even bigger success.
-The third annual event in 2022, we’re hoping will be at the college.
+The third annual event in 2022 was located in the Workforce Development Center (WDC) Auditorium on the main campus at the college.

 Just as we learned new procedures and ideas for our student internships, we are going to use new ideas for the rest of our business relationships.
 With the flexibility Zoom offers, we have a wider area from which to bring in entrepreneurs as guest speakers.
-It has been determined that for the near future, we are going to keep the PBL meetings as virtual “lunch & learns.”
-The students have told us they are allowed to listen to the lunch & learn even if they are at work.
-This is something that would not have been thought of if not for the pandemic.
-The judges for the Elevating Entrepreneurs have decided that they like having the flexibility of obtaining pre-event information through Canvas.
+For the near future, we will continue to keep the PBL meetings as virtual “lunch & learns.”
+The students told us they are allowed to listen to the lunch & learn even if they are at work.
+This is something we would not have thought of if not for the pandemic.
+The judges for the Elevating Entrepreneurs also decided that they like having the flexibility of obtaining pre-event information through Canvas.

-Finally, we have learned a lot about our courses and events that may not have been learned if not for the pandemic.
+Finally, we have learned a lot about our courses and events that we may not have learned if not for the pandemic.
 This allows us to think “outside the box” for future classes and events.
-I’m confident alternative delivery in the classroom will no longer be limited to online courses.
-It will begin to find its way into our face-to-face classes and college events.
+Alternative delivery in the classroom is no longer limited to online courses.
+It continues to find its way into our face-to-face classes and college events.

-Think your students are prepared for the workforce?
-See 4 myths debunked in our ebook: The Career Readiness Disconnect.
+Think your students are ready for the modern workforce?
+Explore the four myths debunked in our career readiness eBook.